awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-prereqs.md

 ### Learn More About AWS Resource Groups Authorization and Access Control<a name="rg-perms-iam"></a>

 Resource Groups supports the following\.
-+ **Action\-based policies\.** For example, you can create a policy that allows users to perfom [https://docs.aws.amazon.com/ARG/latest/APIReference/API_ListGroups.html](https://docs.aws.amazon.com/ARG/latest/APIReference/API_ListGroups.html) operations, but no others\.
++ **Action\-based policies\.** For example, you can create a policy that allows users to perform [https://docs.aws.amazon.com/ARG/latest/APIReference/API_ListGroups.html](https://docs.aws.amazon.com/ARG/latest/APIReference/API_ListGroups.html) operations, but no others\.
 + **Resource\-level permissions\.** Resource Groups supports using [ARNs](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) to specify individual resources in the policy\.
 + **Authorization based on tags\.** Resource Groups supports using [resource tags](tag-editor.md) in the condition of a policy\.
 For example, you can create a policy that allows Resource Groups users full access to a group that you have tagged\.
 + **Temporary credentials\.** Users can assume a role with a policy that allows AWS Resource Groups operations\.